Knuth-Programming-Hub/KLE-bot/CONTRIBUTING.md

 -   Go to OAuth2 section in your application
 -   Select bot in the scopes menu and _Administrator_ in bot permission menu.
--   A Link will be generated in the scope menu, copy it and paste it in your browser URL tab.
+-   A Link will be generated in the scope menu, copy it and paste it in your browser's address bar.
--   Select your test server in the drop down box...
+-   Select your test server from the drop down box...

 </details>